Time Limits in Reinforcement Learning: Time-awareness for time-limited tasks

 Figure~\ref{fig:sec1_inverted_statevalues} shows the learned state-value estimations for InvertedPendulum-v1 which perfectly illustrate the difference between a time-aware agent and a time-unaware one in terms of their estimated expected returns.
 While time-awareness enables PPO to learn an accurate exponential or linear decay of the expected return with time, the time-unaware one only learns a constant estimate.

 Time-awareness does not only help agents by avoiding the conflicting updates.
 In fact, in naturally time-limited tasks where the agents have to maximize their performance for a limited time, time-aware agents can demonstrate interesting ways of achieving this objective.
-Figure~\ref{fig:sec1_hopper_photofin} shows the average final pose of the time-aware (middle) and time-unaware (right) agents.
+Figure~\ref{fig:sec1_hopper_photofin} shows the average final pose of the time-aware (top) and time-unaware (bottom) agents.
 We can see that the time-aware agent robustly learns to jump towards the end of its time in order to maximize its expected return, resulting in a ``photo finish''.
-Finally, Figure~\ref{fig:sec1_hopper_photofin} (bottom-right) shows an interesting behavior demonstrated by the time-unaware PPO in the case of $\gamma = 1$ that is to actively stay in place, accumulating at least the rewards coming from the bonus for staying alive.
+It is also interesting to notice that for $\gamma = 1$, the time-unaware PPO (bottom-right) learns to actively stay in place to at least accumulate the rewards for staying alive.

 In this section, we explored the scenario where the aim is to learn a policy that maximizes the expected return over a limited time.
-We argued for inclusion of a notion of the remaining time as part of the agent's observation to avoid state-aliasing which can cause suboptimal policies and instability.
+We argued for the inclusion of a notion of the remaining time as part of the agent's observation to avoid state aliasing which can cause suboptimal policies and instability.
 However, this scenario is not always ideal as there are cases where, even though the agent experiences time limits in its interaction with the environment, the objective is to learn a policy for a time-unlimited task.
 For instance, as we saw for Hopper-v1, the learned policy that maximizes the return over $300$ steps generally results in a photo finish which would lead to a fall and subsequent termination if the simulation was to be extended.
 Such a policy is not viable if the goal is to learn to move forward for an indefinite period.
-One solution is to not have time limits during training.
-However, it is often more efficient to instead have short snippets of interactions to expose the agent to diverse experiences.
-In the next section, we explore this case and show how to effectively learn in such domains from partial episodes.
+While one solution could be to not use time limits during training, short episodes remain useful to diversify experiences.
+In the next section, we therefore explore how time-unlimited tasks can be solved with partial episodes.